s-sohani/knowledge/Kuber/Objects/StateFullSet.md

 A trick you can use to work around this problem is to provide a stable network address for cluster members by creating a dedicated Kubernetes Service for each individual member.

 ![[Pasted image 20240426160722.png]]

+>The solution is not only ugly, but it still doesn’t solve everything.

+Luckily, Kubernetes saves us from resorting to such complex solutions.

+## Understanding StatefulSets